YanivGabay/Taboola-home-assig/Plan.md

 - We should think about the usability and design of the widget, that would produce the optimal performance.
 - We render on other people sites, so we must be sensible.
 - Also we need to design the code, in a way that will allow adding more types of recommendations, for example, videos, gifs, etc.

+### Actual plan

+- Use typescript for the project.
+- Start with the Taboola API code, and create tests for it.